TeamREPENTOGON/REPENTOGON/features.md

 Call this after spawning characters with "special" tears (Forgotten, Lilith, Azazel etc) with InitTwin, or they won't have their proper tear type.

 ## void EntityPlayer:SetItemState(CollectibleType CollectibleType)
+This is used for thrown/2-input items (e.g. Bob's Rotten Head).

 ## PersistentGameData Isaac:GetPersistentGameData()
 Should probably be moved to Game for consistency.